ProtonyteTV/jedToolKit/README.md

 - ✅ iOS 13.0 and above
 - ✅ No jailbreak required
-- ✅ Works on iPhone only (for now)
+- ✅ Works on iPhone, iPod Touch

 ---